diceroll123/discord.py/docs/api.rst

     on the action being done, check the documentation for :class:`AuditLogAction`, otherwise check the documentation below for all attributes that are possible.

+    .. container:: operations

         .. describe:: iter(diff)

             Returns an iterator over (attribute, value) tuple of this diff.

     .. attribute:: name

-        :class:`str` – A name of something.
+        A name of something.

+        :type: :class:`str`

     .. attribute:: icon

-        :class:`str` – A guild's icon hash.
+        A guild's icon hash.
 See also :attr:`Guild.icon`.

+        :type: :class:`str`

     .. attribute:: splash

-        :class:`str` – The guild's invite splash hash.
+        The guild's invite splash hash.
 See also :attr:`Guild.splash`.

+        :type: :class:`str`

     .. attribute:: owner

-        Union[:class:`Member`, :class:`User`] – The guild's owner.
+        The guild's owner.
 See also :attr:`Guild.owner`

+        :type: Union[:class:`Member`, :class:`User`]

     .. attribute:: region

-        :class:`VoiceRegion` – The guild's voice region.
+        The guild's voice region.
 See also :attr:`Guild.region`.

+        :type: :class:`VoiceRegion`

     .. attribute:: afk_channel

-        Union[:class:`VoiceChannel`, :class:`Object`] – The guild's AFK channel.
+        The guild's AFK channel.

         If this could not be found, then it falls back to a :class:`Object` with the ID being set.

         See :attr:`Guild.afk_channel`.

+        :type: Union[:class:`VoiceChannel`, :class:`Object`]

     .. attribute:: system_channel

-        Union[:class:`TextChannel`, :class:`Object`] – The guild's system channel.
+        The guild's system channel.

         If this could not be found, then it falls back to a :class:`Object` with the ID being set.

         See :attr:`Guild.system_channel`.

+        :type: Union[:class:`TextChannel`, :class:`Object`]

     .. attribute:: afk_timeout

-        :class:`int` – The guild's AFK timeout.
+        The guild's AFK timeout.
 See :attr:`Guild.afk_timeout`.

+        :type: :class:`int`

     .. attribute:: mfa_level

-        :class:`int` - The guild's MFA level.
+        The guild's MFA level.
 See :attr:`Guild.mfa_level`.

+        :type: :class:`int`

     .. attribute:: widget_enabled

-        :class:`bool` – The guild's widget has been enabled or disabled.
+        The guild's widget has been enabled or disabled.

+        :type: :class:`bool`

     .. attribute:: widget_channel

-        Union[:class:`TextChannel`, :class:`Object`] – The widget's channel.
+        The widget's channel.

         If this could not be found then it falls back to a :class:`Object` with the ID being set.

+        :type: Union[:class:`TextChannel`, :class:`Object`]

     .. attribute:: verification_level

-        :class:`VerificationLevel` – The guild's verification level.
+        The guild's verification level.

         See also :attr:`Guild.verification_level`.

+        :type: :class:`VerificationLevel`

     .. attribute:: default_notifications

-        :class:`NotificationLevel` – The guild's default notification level.
+        The guild's default notification level.

         See also :attr:`Guild.default_notifications`.

+        :type: :class:`NotificationLevel`

     .. attribute:: explicit_content_filter

-        :class:`ContentFilter` – The guild's content filter.
+        The guild's content filter.

         See also :attr:`Guild.explicit_content_filter`.

+        :type: :class:`ContentFilter`

     .. attribute:: default_message_notifications

-        :class:`int` – The guild's default message notification setting.
+        The guild's default message notification setting.

+        :type: :class:`int`

     .. attribute:: vanity_url_code

-        :class:`str` – The guild's vanity URL.
+        The guild's vanity URL.

         See also :meth:`Guild.vanity_invite` and :meth:`Guild.edit`.

+        :type: :class:`str`

     .. attribute:: position

-        :class:`int` – The position of a :class:`Role` or :class:`abc.GuildChannel`.
+        The position of a :class:`Role` or :class:`abc.GuildChannel`.

+        :type: :class:`int`

     .. attribute:: type

-        Union[:class:`int`, :class:`str`] – The type of channel or channel permission overwrite.
+        The type of channel or channel permission overwrite.

         If the type is an :class:`int`, then it is a type of channel which can be either ``0`` to indicate a text channel or ``1`` to indicate a voice channel.